chencheng5jie/MyTomcat/README.md

 # Introduction of MyTomcat
-This a simple tomcat demo
+This is a simple tomcat demo

 # How to test
 1.Run main method